open-mmlab/mmdetection3d/configs/nuimages/README.md

 We support and provide some baseline results on [nuImages dataset](https://www.nuscenes.org/nuimages).
 We follow the class mapping in nuScenes dataset, which maps the original categories into 10 foreground categories.
-The baseline results includes instance segmentation models, e.g., Mask R-CNN and Cascade Mask R-CNN.
+The baseline results include instance segmentation models, e.g., Mask R-CNN and Cascade Mask R-CNN.
 We will support panoptic segmentation models in the future.